-We own six patent families describing composition-of-matter claims encompassing PROTAC targeted protein degrader compounds addressing ER and associated methods of treating cancer.
-The first patent family has two issued U.S. patents, two pending U.S. applications, two granted foreign patents, and 20 pending foreign patent applications describing composition-of-matter and method of use claims covering ARV-471.
+We own seven patent families describing composition-of-matter claims encompassing PROTAC targeted protein degrader compounds addressing ER and associated methods of treating cancer.
+The first patent family has three issued U.S. patents, two pending U.S. applications, seven granted foreign patents, and 22 pending foreign patent applications describing composition-of-matter and method of use claims covering ARV-471.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2037 without taking potential patent term extension into account.
-The second patent family has two pending U.S. applications and one pending PCT application describing claims directed to methods of treating cancer using ARV-471 as a monotherapy, and also combined with an additional anticancer agent.
+The second patent family has one pending U.S. application and one pending PCT application describing claims directed to methods of treating cancer using ARV-471 as a monotherapy, and also combined with an additional anti-cancer agent.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2040 without taking potential patent term extension into account.
-The third patent family has a pending U.S. application describing claims directed to crystalline forms of ARV-471.
+The third patent family has one pending U.S. application, one pending PCT application, and two pending foreign applications describing claims directed to crystalline forms of ARV-471.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2041 without taking potential patent term extension into account.
-The fourth patent family has a pending U.S. application describing claims directed to methods of treating cancer with ARV-471 in patients with specific ER mutations.
+The fourth patent family has one pending U.S. application, one pending PCT application, and one pending foreign application describing claims directed to methods of treating cancer with ARV-471 in patients with specific ER mutations, and methods of treating cancer with ARV-471 and additional anti-cancer agents.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2041 without taking potential patent term extension into account.
 The fifth patent family has one issued U.S. patent, one pending U.S. patent application, and two pending foreign applications describing alternative ER-based PROTAC compounds and methods of use to treat cancer.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2039 without taking potential patent term extension into account.
-The sixth patent family has one issued U.S. patent, one pending U.S. patent application, and 13 pending foreign applications describing alternative ER-based PROTAC compounds and methods of use to treat cancer.
+The sixth patent family has one issued U.S. patent, one pending U.S. patent application, and 14 pending foreign applications describing alternative ER-based PROTAC compounds and methods of use to treat cancer.
 Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2038 without taking potential patent term extension into account.
+The seventh patent family has one pending U.S. application describing claims directed to methods of manufacture of ARV-471.
+Any patents granted in this family, assuming all appropriate maintenance fees are paid, will expire in 2042 without taking potential patent term extension into account.

-We and Yale co-own nine patent families describing composition of matter claims of PROTAC targeted protein degrader compounds addressing certain discovery and other potential protein targets, and associated methods of use.
+We and Yale co-own seven patent families describing composition of matter claims of PROTAC targeted protein degrader compounds addressing certain discovery and other potential protein targets, and associated methods of use.
 Patent applications for each of these are pending in the United States.
-In addition, patent applications are pending at the international stage of the PCT for six of the families and with the European Patent Office for one of the families.
+In addition, patent applications are pending at the international stage of the PCT for two of the families and with the European Patent Office for 4 of the families.
 Our rights to these patent applications are governed by the Yale License Agreement described below.

-We also co-own with Genentech two pending U.S. patent applications, and 27 foreign patent applications directed to PROTAC targeted protein degrader compounds addressing a specific protein.
+We co-own with Genentech four pending U.S. patent applications, one pending PCT application, and 27 foreign patent applications directed to PROTAC targeted protein degrader compounds addressing a specific protein.
 Our rights to these patent applications are governed by the Genentech License Agreement described below.